shushtain/kobza/README.md

 ## Ways to help

 - Supply your own lesson materials to expand the coverage.
-- Help fix mistakes (I'm only a self-taught C1 enjoyer, so...)
+- Help fix mistakes (I'm not a native speaker).
-- Point out where my ~~shitty~~ code is especially bad.
+- Point out where my code is especially bad.
 - Maybe something else?

-## .columnson
+## .colson

 I would prefer to parse lessons from the most accessible and convenient format.

 - General `Markdown` doesn't provide enough semantics to distinguish content.
 - `JSON` is limitless but a pain to write from scratch or read, unless there is an admin panel.

-For now, I've made my own [ColumnSON](https://github.com/shushtain/columnson) syntax, inspired by Python.
+For now, I've made my own [ColSON syntax](https://github.com/shushtain/colson-vscode) and [ColSON parser](https://github.com/shushtain/colson-pip).
 That's what those strange files are.
 Essentally, they are `.txt` files parsed line-by-line into Python dictionaries which then are parsed into appropriate html elements.

 <!-- ## Resources -->